Trigolds/JenkinsTest/README.md

-# Taichi
+# Jenkins
-Taichi projects of Trigolds
+Jenkins tests of Trigolds